- Birth Defects

 Deva Nutrition has a Vegan Prenatal Multivitamin.

-Unfortunately, two of three studies of vegetarian mothers showed an increased risk of having a boy with hypospadias.
+Two of six studies of vegetarian mothers showed an increased risk of having a boy with hypospadias.
 You can read more about that research in the article Hypospadias and Vegetarian Diets.

 - Pregnancy and the Vegan Diet—Reed Mangels, PhD, RD

-The Academy of Nutrition and Dietetics and the American Academy of Pediatrics agree that well-planned vegan diets can satisfy the nutrient needs and normal growth of infants (1).
+The Academy of Nutrition and Dietetics and the American Academy of Pediatrics agree that well-planned vegan diets can satisfy the nutrient needs and normal growth of infants (Mangels, 2001).

 It’s important for child development that the mothers of exclusively breast-fed infants ensure they’re getting a reliable supply of vitamin B12.